transportkollektiv/openbike/docs/operator/trackers.rst

 - It is recommended to use trackers with acceloration sensors.
 They can be konfigured to only wake up the GNSS-Sensor on movement.
 In most sharing systems, the vehicles are parked for the most of the time, so this should save a lot of energy.
 Some trackers allow to have a different wakeup intervall in moving state and in parking state.
 - Acquiring an new geolocation after a sleep coasts some time.
 The first geolocations the sensor is detecting after a sleep are ver unprecise, and the imprecision can be hundreds of meters, even kilometers.
 I can take some minutes unitl the precision is "good enough".
 So you have to decide what "good enough" means - so there is s tradeof between energy consumption and precision.
 Many trackers are able to configure a maxium time for location acquiring and a minimum precision.

+Using wifi for geolocation calulation can be a good backup strategy if GNSS trackers are running out of batteries or vehicles are parked on places with no GNSS Signal.

 Wifi
 """"